DEFRA/ffc-jenkins-pipeline-library/README.md

 file in tag `v-9` will be used to compare.
 If there is no pre-existing `MAJOR` version tag the check will succeed.
 There is no check to ensure a new `MAJOR` version is being added in sequence.

+**Note:** The change described above is the first step towards providing full multi-version support.
+Currently there is no consideration for which branch the change will be merged into and by default the changes will be merged into `master`.
+This is not ideal due to the likely differences between `MAJOR` versions.
+Therefore in order to fully support multiple versions new branches will be required in order for those versions to co-exist.
+Currently this can be achieved manually but will be automated at some point.

 ## Usage